elementary-community/sequeler/README.md

 ```

 ### Donations
-Liked Spice-up?
-Would like to support its development of this app and more?
-Feel free to [leave a little tip :)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WYD9ZJK6ZFUDQ) or support my work torwards a new feature over at [Bountysource](https://www.bountysource.com/trackers/44752823-philip-scott-spice-up).
-I'd really appreciate it :)
+If you like Sequeler and you want to support its development, consider donating via [PayPal](https://www.paypal.me/alecaddd) or pledge on [Patreon](https://www.patreon.com/alecaddd)